innox80/NppEdiAnalyzer/README.md

 # Npp Edi Analyzer

-EDI Plugin for Notepad++ to analyze EDI standard formats (Edifact/X12)

-Alpha version ... still in early developing phase

-# Notepad++
 NotePad++ is a very nice and fast text editor for programming that I like to use for many tasks.
 I decided to write a plugins that help me in the analisys of EDIFACT and X12 EDI formats

+NppEdiAnalyzer is a Plugin for Notepad++ to analyze EDI standard formats (Edifact/X12)

+Alpha version ... still in early developing phase (stay tuned....)

 ## Disclaimer: